 Since 2017, there has been talk of introducing CHIM studies in India.
 Three consultations, bringing together scientists, public health specialists, lawyers and ethicists to deliberate on the science and ethics of CHIM studies, have taken place.
 The meetings have been supported by the Translational Health Sciences and Technology Institute (THSTI), an autonomous institute of the division of the Indian government’s department of biotechnology (DBT).
 The latest of these meetings was held in March 2019.

-At the first meeting in Vellore in October 2017, on the possible introduction of human challenge trials in India, participants asked for transparency in the decision making process, with consultations with stakeholders, extensive public engagement, and taking the public into confidence, before such studies are conducted here.
+At the first meeting in Vellore in October 2017, on the possible introduction of human challenge trials in India, participants asked for transparency in the decision-making process, with consultations with stakeholders, extensive public engagement, and taking the public into confidence, before such studies are conducted here.

 The January 2018 consultation in Mumbai included biomedical scientists, social scientists, medical professionals, industry representatives, media, lawyers, nongovernmental organisations, and those working on ethics.
 At this consultation, researchers from Kenya spoke on their experiences with CHIM for a malaria vaccine.
-A presentation was also made on whether CHIM could be used for Zika virus research This was followed by small group discussions on CHIM from the perspectives of basic science, industry, ethics, regulation, social science and the media.
+A presentation was also made on whether CHIM could be used for Zika virus research.
+This was followed by small group discussions on CHIM from the perspectives of basic science, industry, ethics, regulation, social science and the media.
 The group presentations indicated that views were divided as to the value of this research method.
-While some felt CHIM was essential for developing new life-saving technologies, others had reservations on the focus of new vaccines as a public health intervention at the cost of other public health measures, and without for example addressing the problem of low coverage of existing vaccines.
+While some felt CHIM was essential for developing new life-saving technologies, others had reservations on the focus on new vaccines as a public health intervention at the cost of other public health measures, and without, for example, addressing the problem of low coverage of existing vaccines.
 Some participants also pointed to the lack of clarity on issues such as whether it was possible to take consent to be harmed, and whether the regulatory structure in India would ensure proper review and monitoring to protect vulnerable participants.
 The media group flagged the history of unethical research in India.
 The minutes of this meeting have not been made public.

-A collection of papers developed after this consultation was published in the October-December 2019 issue of the Indian Journal of Medical Ethics.
+A collection of papers developed after this consultation was published in the October-December 2018 issue of the Indian Journal of Medical Ethics.